Using Slackware Docker Containers

 Makefile on vbatts' repository for Slackware on Docker.
 Why was a Makefile being used in this context?

-It turns out that when creating custom images for docker it is more common than not to use Make in order to get a set of mechanisms in place for differentiate the requirements of one part of the build and another.
+It turns out that when creating custom images for docker it is more common than not to use Make in order to get a set of mechanisms in place to differentiate the requirements of one part of the build and another.
 My guess here is that vbatts is using this method for that reason.

 So with that bit of information now in mind it made more sense to see a Makefile in the documentation.
 Now I had to see how the script worked.